Elvis Week 2019 Survival Guide

 Whether you park yourself at the downtown Flying Saucer window, walk along Beale at dusk, or have dinner at Marlowe’s on Elvis Presley, the people watching during Elvis Week can’t be beat.
 Please, please tag me in your photos.
 I want to see these folks.
 I’m at @ilovememphis on Twitter or @ilovememphisblog on Instagram.

 In recent years, about 35,000 people came to Memphis for Elvis week.
 That’s a lot.
 Consider that many of those people will be making their pilgrimage by car and staying downtown, so prepare to deal with heavy foot and car traffic, especially on Elvis Presley Boulevard and downtown/Beale Street area.

-If you're going to those areas, allow yourself plenty of extra time.
-If you're planning to hang out at Graceland for a while, there's plenty of parking, but bring cash.
+If you’re going to those areas, allow yourself plenty of extra time.
+If you’re planning to hang out at Graceland for a while, there’s plenty of parking, which you can pay for via card or cash.

 7. Check out some of the extra-curricular Elvis Week activities

-Let me be clear: these aren't official Elvis Week events, but they do show that Memphis is embracing the King and his fans this week.
-Check them out!
+Let me be clear: these aren’t official Elvis Week events, but they do show that Memphis is embracing the King and his fans this week.
+I’ll be happy to add to this as we learn of them.
 If you know of others, please leave them in the comments.

 8. Be Nice

 Welcome our Elvis Week visitors to the Memphis area with class.
 Give directions and suggestions, sing along if you know the words, and don’t be afraid to make some new friends.
 It’s what the King would have wanted.